 - Choose a shorter repayment term

-- Make extra payments to accelerate loan repayment after graduation
+- Make extra payments to speed up loan repayment after graduation

 - Refinance at a lower interest rate

-Paying the interest as it accrues each month while still in school and during the six-month grace period will keep the loan balance from increasing.
-When repayment begins, there will be no unpaid interest to be capitalized, and the required monthly payment will be lower.
+Paying the interest as it accrues each month while you are still in school and during the six-month grace period will keep the loan balance from increasing.
+When the repayment period begins, there will be no unpaid interest to be capitalized, and the required monthly payment should be lower.

 A shorter repayment period always results in less total interest paid over the life of the loan.
 The standard repayment term is 10 years for Federal Direct Loans, but borrowers may be eligible to choose repayment terms as long as 30 years.
 The repayment periods for private loans vary and are set at the time the promissory note is signed.